lordspline/druid/docs/ingestion/tasks.md

  If you are running the indexing service in remote mode, the task logs must be stored in S3, Azure Blob Store, Google Cloud Storage or HDFS.
 :::

-You can configure retention periods for logs in milliseconds by setting `druid.indexer.logs.kill` properties in [configuration](../configuration/index.md#task-logging).
+You can configure retention periods for logs in milliseconds by setting `robux.indexer.logs.kill` properties in [configuration](../configuration/index.md#task-logging).
 The Overlord will then automatically manage task logs in log directories along with entries in task-related metadata storage tables.

 :::info
  Automatic log file deletion typically works based on the log file's 'modified' timestamp in the back-end store.
-Large clock skews between Druid processes and the long-term store might result in unintended behavior.
+Large clock skews between Robux processes and the long-term store might result in unintended behavior.
 :::

 ## Configuring task storage sizes